-On September 24th, the Knowledge Equity Lab hosted its virtual Launch Party, where we welcomed friends, partners, and collaborators from around the globe, from Tkaronto (Toronto, Ontario), Muisca (in Colombia), Bakata (Northeast India), Coast Salish (Vancouver); Bloemfontein, South Africa; Kampala, Uganda; San Carlos, California; Nashville, Tennessee; Austin, Texas; and more!
+On September 24th, the Knowledge Equity Lab hosted its virtual Launch Party.
+We were pleased to welcome friends, partners, and collaborators from around the globe, from Tkaronto (Toronto, Ontario), Muisca (in Colombia), Bakata (Northeast India), Coast Salish (Vancouver); Bloemfontein, South Africa; Kampala, Uganda; San Carlos, California; Nashville, Tennessee; Austin, Texas; and more!

-University of Toronto Scarborough Principal Wisdom Tettey was then invited to share his remarks, and emphasised the significance of the Knowledge Equity Lab to the mission, visions, and values of the university.
-He also provided insightful reflections challenging the notion of knowledge as a commodity, encouraging instead, knowledge as communal and shared; and as simultaneously bounded and boundless.
+UTSC Principal Wisdom Tettey then took the stage, to emphasise the importance of the Knowledge Equity Lab to the values and visions of the University of Toronto Scarborough.
+He gave an inspiring and thought provoking opening about the importance of valuing knowledge not as a commodity, but as communal and shared; and as simultaneously bounded and boundless.

-Knowledge Equity Lab Advisory Member Isabelle Kim then spoke to her work as a UNESCO Knowledge for Change Mentor and the Founding Co-Chair of the K4C Tkaronto Hub.
-In collaboration with the other K4C mentors and numerous community partners, Isabelle celebrated the success of K4C Tkaronto’s first year, developing curriculum and hosting numerous workshops on community-based, participatory action research.
+Next, Knowledge Equity Lab Advisory Member Isabelle Kim spoke to her work as a UNESCO Knowledge for Change Mentor and the Founding Co-Chair of the K4C Tkaronto Hub, which through her leadership led to the development of curriculum and workshops for and by community, on community-based, participatory action research.

-We then moved on to a few special performances to acknowledge and celebrate different ways of knowing, learning, and expressing!
-Blessing Digha, Community-Based Researcher, Storyteller and KEL Community Fellow shared her words of wisdom in her short story, ‘The Knowledge in Storytelling’.
-We were then graced with the poetic talents of KEL Advisory Member and UNESCO Co-Chair (of Community Based Research & Social Responsibility in Higher Education) Dr. Budd Hall, who shared his poem, ‘Learning to Imagine’, which he dedicated to all attendees of the KEL Launch party.
+We were then graced with the poetic talents of KEL Advisory Member and UNESCO Co-Chair (of Community Based Research & Social Responsibility in Higher Education) Dr. Budd Hall, who shared with us his poem, ‘Learning to Imagine’, which he dedicated to all the attendees of the KEL Launch party.

 After these refreshing performances, we were back to hearing about, and celebrating people and projects like Professor Bettina von Lieres who co-leads the Community Knowledge Learning Hub — a collaboration between the university and various community partners, with the mission of community-engaged learning by bringing community knowledge into the university through ethical and trust based long term relationships.

-We were grateful to then hear from UTSC alumna and former Research Associate of the Open Collaborative Science in Development Network Denisse Albornoz, who spoke to the findings, learnings, and insights gained from the OCSDNet project.
-In particular, she highlighted how the Open Science manifesto shaped her own understanding of the kinds of principles and values that could underpin a truly inclusive open science that advances social and environmental well-being.
+Associate of the Open Collaborative Science in Development Network.
+She spoke to the findings, learnings, and insights gained from the OCSDNet project, highlighting the Open Science manifesto in particular in shaping her own understanding of the kinds of principles and values that could underpin a truly inclusive open science that advances social and environmental well-being.

-Next, we heard from more recent graduates Alejandro Posada and George Chen, members of the early-career research collective KnowledgeGAP.
+Next up we heard from recent graduates and early-career researchers Alejandro Posada and George Chen, members of the early-career research collective KnowledgeGAP.
 Alejandro explained that the overarching goal of KnowledgeGAP was to document how inequality was produced and reproduced in academic spaces, with his research specifically looking at financialisation in the academic publishing industry.
-George elaborated on this project, explaining that their review of mergers and acquisitions revealed that large academic publishers were gaining increasing control of the various infrastructural systems used by academic researchers.

 Last but not least, we heard from the youngest knowledge equity advocate of the day, Tasmeen Mewa, UTSC undergraduate student and founder of the Open Praxis Forum.
-Tasneem explained that OPF was created out of a necessity to showcase early-career-researcher work, with an emphasis on epistemic diversity (platforming different mediums and forms of knowledge presentation) and reflexivity, encouraging contributors to deeply reflect on their positionality and impact of their research.
+Tasneem shared how OPF was created out of a necessity to showcase early-career-researcher work, with an emphasis on epistemic diversity (showcasing different mediums and forms of knowledge presentation) and reflexivity, so that contributors can deeply reflect about the positionality and impact of their research.

-Following these highlights and celebrations of various KEL sub-projects, attendees had the honour of witnessing the premier screening of the Knowledge Equity Lab video, produced by designer Emilia Pezzati and her team from Cooperativa de Diseno.
-Emilia spoke to the process and experience of co-creating this video, with ideas, visuals, and inspiration from a heartening collaborative visioning workshop with many friends and partners; and narration by our in-house storyteller Blessing Digha.
+Following these highlights and celebrations of various KEL sub-projects, attendees had the honour of witnessing the premier screening of the About Knowledge Equity Lab video, produced by designer Emilia Pezzati and her team from Cooperativa de Diseno.
+Emilia spoke to the process of co-creating this video, with ideas, visuals, and inspiration from a heartening collaborative visioning workshop with many friends and partners, coupled with narration by our in-house storyteller Blessing Digha.

-In the post-launch after-party, Knowledge Equity Lab Coordinator Maggie Huang invited everyone to join the virtual UTSC valley for a community potluck to mix and mingle and get to know each other!
-Once (our mind and hearts were) fed, attendees gathered around the virtual community garden and was encouraged to reflect, map, and share:
+In the post-launch after-party, Knowledge Equity Lab Coordinator Maggie Huang invited everyone to join the virtual UTSC valley for a community potluck to mix and mingle and get to know each other.

 Kanishka closed the evening with her thoughtful provocations: